 Professor Francis Allotey got married twice.
 His first marriage was to Edoris Enid Chandler, a Barbados-born pretty woman he met while studying in London.
 His marriage to Enid produced two children named Francis KojoEnu Allotey and Joseph KobinaNyansa Allotey.
 Sadly, Allotey’s wife passed away in November 1981, bringing to an end the joy he had as a married man.

-After mourning his wife for some time, the professor went on to marry another woman called Ruby Asie Mire Kuwa Akuamoah, who was a mother of two children (Kay and Cilinnie) at the time.
+After mourning his wife for some time, the professor went on to marry Ruby Asie Mire Kuwa Akuamoah, who was a mother of two children (Kay and Cilinnie) at the time.
 Death struck again in October 2011 and took away Ruby, leaving Francis devastated and saddened.
-Following his second wife’s death, the professor not to marry again but to rather focus on his family and career.
+Following his second wife’s death, the professor decided not to marry again but to rather focus on his family and career.
 Allotey died a proud father of four children and twenty grandchildren.

 Francis Allotey was the founder of popular Allotey Formalism.
 Best described as a Mathematician, Nuclear Physicist, and Informatics Consultant, the Ghanian professor is widely known for his work on soft X-ray spectroscopy through which he discovered a technique used to determine the matter in outer space.
 It is this technique that is now known as the ‘Allotey Formalism’.
 He was also the first ever Ghanaian Professor of Mathematics.
 He became the first Ghanaian to become a fully-fledged mathematics professor in 1974, and also rose to the rank of the Head of the Mathematics Department at the Kwame Nkrumah University of Science and Technology (KNUST) in the same year.